This paper will provide a summary about history of territory of Iran.

 Countries’ Gate Palace, Nations Gates Palace and or Waiting Palace is considered as one of the monuments of Pasargadae Complex.

-This palace located in the Western North part of Kingdom Arg has been also called as Xerxes Palace.
+This palace, which is very welcomed by tourists, is in the Western North part of Kingdom Arg has been also called as Xerxes Palace.
 The reason for such naming might be due to completing this monument by himself just after the death of Cyrus the Great.

 This palace has three gates, i.e. western, eastern and southern as well as a great hall with four columns with three columns of four are yet standing.